Maths (Further): A-level

 Consistently outstanding teaching and learning

 Further Mathematics demands a real love for the subject–and that shines through from both our staff and students.
-In 2016 all of our students achieved A*, A or B grades, and in 2017 92% achieved A*, A or B grades.
+In 2019, 100% of our students achieved grades A* to B.

 Our experienced, committed and passionate teaching teams ensure that students who take this subject really do get to stretch and challenge themselves.
 That includes providing extensive support to students all year round, to ensure they achieve success.